-Students may view their attendance record by going to the Brightspace course page and clicking on "Attendance" from the menu at the top.
-It is the responsibility of each student to ensure that his or her recorded attendance is accurate.
-Any errors need to be brought to the attention of the instructor as soon as they are discovered.
+Attendance is recorded in Brightspace, and students can view their attendance record by clicking on "Attendance" in the menu.
+It is each student's responsibility to ensure that their recorded attendance is accurate.
+Any errors must be reported to the instructor as soon as they are discovered.